jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 more flexible.

 I wish there were less magic involved. *React*, for instance, achieves a very coherent abstraction and is also written in Javascript.
-I don't know enough JS yet, but I'm getting interested in D3's internals.
+I don’t know enough JS yet, but I’m getting interested in D3’s internals.

 <hr/>
 <hr/>